-Welcome to the late Fenella Fielding OBE’s official website detailing her stage, radio, TV and film appearances.
-There's a shop selling copies of her book and audio book.
+Welcome to the late Fenella Fielding OBE’s official website detailing her career - the stage, radio, TV and film appearances.
+You can read about the ongoing work of the Fenella Fielding Foundation to celebrate her life and career.
+(There's a shop selling copies of her autobiography in hardback and audio book too.)

 Fenella Fielding in 'High Spirits'

-Fenella is absolutely delighted to have been awarded an OBE for Services to Drama and Charity in the Queen's Birthday Honours.
+Fenella was absolutely delighted when, in June 2018, she was awarded an OBE for Services to Drama and Charity in the Queen's Birthday Honours.
 Fenella said, "I’m terribly moved.
 It’s lovely to have my work acknowledged in a serious way… It would never have occurred to me that this might happen.
 But I’m very happy, as you can imagine."
-Read more about Fenella's honour as reported by her local news website
+Read more about Fenella's honour as reported by her local news website.